On the role of the signature transform in nonlinear systems and data-driven control: Conclusions and outlook

+\subparagraph*{Relaxing Assumptions~\ref{assu:inputs_and_vectorfields} and~\ref{assu:piecewise_constant}, and dealing with noise.} The model studied in this paper assumes global Lipschitz-continuity of the unknown vector fields: such a hypothesis can be relaxed to local Lipschitz-continuity, at the price of discussing uniqueness and continuity of~\eqref{eq:CODE} for sub-intervals of $[0,T]$.
+Furthermore, the choice of piecewise-constant inputs in~\eqref{eq:controlFriendlyCODE} is quite standard and also aligns with common control design practice -- however, such an assumption can be relaxed, as long as integrability still holds, and bearing in mind that one could need to numerically approximate the integral yielding the input path $X$.
+In general, the method presented in Section~\ref{subsec:control} can be extended to smooth input paths, possibly at the cost of increasing the number of optimization variables.
+Finally, future research will deal with extending the signature-based method to the case in which measurements are noisy, deepening the preliminary results obtained in~\cite{monzio_compagnoni_effectiveness_2023}.

-\paragraph*{On the proposed open-loop control strategy} We start by pointing out that the algorithm proposed in Section~\ref{subsec:control} is \textit{de facto} performing the ``inversion of the signature" -- i.e., uses the signature to retrieve the piecewise-linear path defined on $[0,T]$ that generated it.
-Such a problem is still an active area of research in the case that only the signature of the whole interval $[0,T]$ is available -- see the most recent work~\cite{rauscher_shortest-path_2023} and references therein.
-Leveraging Theorem~\ref{thm:universalApprox}, in our algorithm we are able to use all of the available information on each portion of the path, thus giving a new perspective to the problem of signature inversion. \\ As regards the implementation of the proposed control strategy, the current implementation in CasADI solves~\eqref{eq:deltasNonlinearProg} for the example presented in Section~\ref{subsec:control_test} at an average total time of 31.4 ms on a 2.6 GHz 6-Core Intel Core i7 processor.
+\subparagraph*{Implementation.} As regards the coding of the proposed control strategy, the current implementation in CasADI solves~\eqref{eq:deltasNonlinearProg} for the example presented in Section~\ref{subsec:control_test} at an average total time of 31.4 ms on a 2.6 GHz 6-Core Intel Core i7 processor.
 The performance can be further enhanced, both in terms of speed and solution quality, by analytically computing the gradient and the Hessian for each component of $\vectorization{\tilde{S}(\Delta)}$ with respect to $\Delta$, and including them as inputs for the optimizer.
-The structure of the signature matrix makes such a task feasible, and this improvement will be included in the next versions of the code.
+The structure of the signature matrix makes such a task feasible, and this improvement can be directly included. \subparagraph*{Reducing computational complexity.} The results attained by the proposed approach are promising, thanks to the high expressiveness of the signature-based features.
+Yet, applying it to high-dimensional inputs could be very demanding: the truncated signature stores $\sum_{k=0}^M (d+1)^k$ terms, leading to a $\mathcal{O}((d+1)^M)$ computational complexity that could be intractable for high values of $d$ even if the truncation order is relatively small.
+Thus, alternative features such as the randomized signature~\citep{monzio_compagnoni_effectiveness_2023} or the log-signature~\citep{reizenstein_iisignature_2018} can be considered to address this issue and enhance the applicability of signature-based models in prediction and control.